bufak-wiwi/konfetti/api/README.md

 uvicorn main:app --reload
 ```

-To startup the server in an dockerenvironment use the following
+To startup the server in an dockerenvironment use the following:

 ```sh
 docker build -f Dockerfile . -t bufakwiwi/konfetti-fastapi